 - Being strict vegetarian or vegan

-- High fat diet rich in red meat and dairy
+- High fat diet that’s rich in red meat and dairy

 - High salt intake